robenkleene/design-references/houdini/houdini.md

 ## Projects

 If a "File > New Project..." is created, then the `$JOB` variable in the save dialog will be set to that path, making it easy to save all the files related to one project together.

+You can see what these values are set to under "Edit > Aliases and Variables...".